 For this, we modify the previous code to repeatedly perform many random walks, updating the market price, and resetting the mid-prices of the dealers after each one.

-We only require one additional parameter numt, which is the number of ticks, or number of random walks to perform.
+We only require one additional parameter numt, which is the number of ticks, transactions, or random walks to perform.

 We define arrays of size numt for the market price and the tick time.
 The former for the market price of the transactions, the latter for the time at which the transactions took place.

-The main code can be written as two nested while loops, one for the number of transactions, the other for random-walk of a single transaction.
+The main code can be written as two nested while loops, one for the number of transactions, the other for the random-walk of a single transaction.

 At the end of a random walk, we perform a transaction by setting the new market price to be the average of the mid-prices and we also save the current time.